 The Vivado IDE also keeps track of PCB routing concerns for buses.
 Pin ordering during assignment attempts to keep the bus bits vectored within the assignment area.
 You can customize assignment patterns to address other bus routing concerns.

-Figure 3-17 shows I/O ports placed in an I/O bank.
+The following figure shows I/O ports placed in an I/O bank.